Richard Gere

 Richard Gere's biography

-Richard Tiffany Gere is a famous American actor, a sex symbol of the 80s and 90s, winner of the Golden Globe Award, a humanitarian activist, known to the wide audience due to the films American Gigolo, An Officer and a Gentleman, Pretty Woman, Final Analysis, Runaway Bride, Autumn in New York, Chicago, Shall We Dance, Hachi: A Dog's Tale, etc. Net worth: $120 million.
+Richard Tiffany Gere is a legendary American actor who became the ultimate sex symbol of the 80s and 90s, Golden Globe winner, and humanitarian activist, beloved by audiences worldwide for iconic films like American Gigolo, An Officer and a Gentleman, Pretty Woman, Final Analysis, Runaway Bride, Autumn in New York, Chicago, Shall We Dance, and Hachi: A Dog's Tale.
+Net worth: $120 million.

 Richard Gere – a Hollywood actor and 80's sex symbol